bbaranoff/binding-down-to-gsm/docs/THE_REDIRECTION_PART.md

   2. setting `is_csfb = true` so that **every** RRC Connection Release includes a GERAN redirect, allows us to force the UE into 2G for roughly 60 seconds before it finally realizes “no real service here” and returns to LTE.

 This is why, in an interception scenario, the UE ends up on the fake 2G network for about one minute: it’s following the standard CSFB procedure (driven by `is_csfb = true` in `send_connection_release()`), but the interceptor never completes a valid 2G attach/Authentication/MSC handover.

+> **Warning**
 After its internal 2G timers time out (≈ 60 s), the UE reverts to LTE.